Mercy (2023 film)

 Mercy is a 2023 American action film written by Alex Wright, directed by Tony Dean Smith and starring Leah Gibson, Jonathan Rhys Meyers, and Jon Voight.
 It follows the doctor, a former military, who must protect the patient when the Irish mob takes over the hospital to go after the latter.

+Mercy was released theatrically on May 12, 2023 in the United States.
+The film is panned by critics.